 The experiments were performed after approval by the local Ethics Committee.
-Following the Guidelines for Care and Use of Laboratory Animals in research, 50 Charles River CD1 male mice (aged six to eight weeks, weighing 30-35g) were used.
-During the experimental period, the animals were housed in collective cages (two mice per cage) and were maintained at normal atmosphere (21-22°C; 50-60% humidity) receiving commercial food for rodents and water ad libitum during inverted 12-hour light/dark cycles.
-The animals were randomly divided into five groups of ten animals each, according to their periods of hindlimb suspension (HS).
+Following the Guidelines for Care and Use of Laboratory Animals in research, 50 Charles River CD1 male mice (aged 6-8 weeks, weighing 30-35 g) were used.
+During the experimental period, the animals were housed in collective cages (two mice per cage) and were maintained at normal atmosphere (21-22 °C, 50-60 % humidity) receiving commercial food for rodents and water ad libitum during inverted 12-h light/dark cycles.
+The animals were randomly divided into five groups of 10 animals each, according to their periods of hindlimb suspension (HS).
 Except for the control group (Cont), the hindlimbs of all mice were risen with a tail harness, as previously described (McDonald and Fitts 1995), to avoid ground support and loading for 6 hours (group 6HS), 12 hours (group 12HS), 24 hours (group 24HS), and 48 hours (group 48HS), respectively.
 The forelimbs maintained contact with the cage floor, which permitted the mice a full range of mobility.
 After the experimental period, the animals of each group were sacrificed by cervical dislocation.
 Both soleus muscles were completely excised and their wet weight was determined.
 One of the muscles was immediately divided transversely into two pieces.
 One piece, together with the complete contralateral soleus, was used for biochemical analysis, while the remaining sample was processed for light (LM) and transmission electron microscopy (TEM) evaluation.

-Tissue Preparation for LM and TEM evaluation
+Tissue preparation for LM and TEM evaluation

-Small blocks of tissue (~1mm3) from the mid-portion of the soleus were immersed for two hours in a solution containing 4% paraformaldehyde and 2.5% sucrose diluted in phosphate buffer at pH 7.2.
-The samples were rinsed with 0.1M and 0.2M cacodylate buffer and subsequently dehydrated with graded ethanol.
-The muscles were embedded in LR White and placed at 60°C during 24 hours to promote resin polymerization.
-Semi-thin (1μm) sections for light microscopy were cut from the blocks and stained with toluidine blue for analysis in a photomicroscope (Zeiss Phomi 3).
-Photographs of soleus cross sections were digitalized and analysed with the NIH ImageJ (Image Processing and Analysis in Java, USA) software.
-About 100 muscle fibers from each muscle were analysed for area quantification.
-The ultrathin (100nm) sections prepared from the tissue blocks were contrasted with uranylacetate and lead citrate for subsequent examination in a transmission electron microscope (Zeiss EM10A) at an accelerating voltage of 60kV.
+Small blocks of tissue (~1 mm3) from the midportion of the soleus were immersed for two hours in a solution containing 4 % paraformaldehyde and 2.5 % sucrose diluted in phosphate buffer at pH 7.2.
+The samples were rinsed with 0.1 M and 0.2 M cacodylate buffer and subsequently dehydrated with graded ethanol.
+The muscles were embedded in LR White and placed at 60 °C during 24 hours to promote resin polymerization.
+Semi-thin (1 μm) sections for light microscopy were cut from the blocks and stained with toluidine blue for analysis photomicroscope (Zeiss Phomi 3).
+Photographs of soleus cross sections were digitalized and analyzed with the NIH ImageJ (Image Processing and Analysis in Java, USA) software.
+About 100 muscle fibers from each muscle were analyzed for area quantification.
+The ultrathin (100 nm) sections prepared from the tissue blocks were contrasted with uranylacetate and lead citrate for subsequent examination in a transmission electron microscope (Zeiss EM10A) at an accelerating voltage of 60kV.
 All used reagents were of analytical grade and purchased from acknowledged companies.